 This means that the verifier has to modify their queries slightly by not dividing by 2:

-The second difference is that while the evaluations of the first layer p0 happen in a coset, further evaluations happen in the original (blown up) evaluation domain (which is avoided for the first polynomial as it might lead to divisions by zero with the polynomials used in the Starknet STARK protocol).
+The second difference is that while the evaluations of the first layer p0 happen in a coset called evaluation domain, further evaluations happen in the original (blown up) trace domain (which is avoided for the first polynomial as it might lead to divisions by zero with the polynomials used in the Starknet STARK protocol).
 To do this, the prover defines the first reduced polynomial as:

-Notice that the prover has also divided by x instead of 3x.
+Notice that the prover has also multiplied the right term with 3.
 This is a minor change that helps with how the verifier code is structured.

 p1((v2)=p0(v)+p0(v)+ζ0·p0(v)p0(v)v

-After that, everything happens as normal (except that now the prover uses the original evaluation domain instead of a coset to evaluate and commit to the layer polynomials).
+After that, everything happens as normal (except that now the prover uses the original blown-up trace domain instead of a coset to evaluate and commit to the layer polynomials).

 Note that these changes can easily be generalized to work when layers are skipped.